Write a whole book, start to shelf.

 Flip one switch and your book is live in the public library — readable anywhere, downloadable as EPUB.

-One workbench for the whole book.
+One tree for the whole book.

 It builds a book the way a novelist would.